J-DubApps/Blog/content/posts/2022/PowerShell-Functions.md

 Creating functions is among the most frequent tasks you will run into when working in PowerShell long enough.
 PS functions serve a fundamental role, as a component to help us organize and encapsulate our code, and reuse it.
 Without functions scripts would become overly complex, cluttered with numerous <span class="mono">if/else</span> statements or loops and repetitive code segments.<br />

 By using functions, we bundle our PowerShell logic into manageable units that can be invoked as needed.
 They allow us to pass parameters to modify their behavior and promote code reuse.
-To me, code reuse is EVERYTHING in every coding lang, adhering to the DRY (Don’t Repeat Yourself) principle.<br />
+To me, code reuse is EVERYTHING in every coding lang, adhering to the DRY (<a href="https://en.wikipedia.org/wiki/Don%27t_repeat_yourself">Don’t Repeat Yourself) principle</a>.<br />

 <b>So here are a couple of tips I want to share for writing functions in PowerShell.</b>  <br />